philbowles/PangolinMQTT/docs/bugs.md

 ![kp1](../assets/random1.jpg)

-And did so continuously for 10 seconds, whereupon it stopped as spontanesouly as it had started
+And did so continuously for 10 seconds, whereupon it stopped as spontaneously as it had started

 ![kp2](../assets/random2.jpg)